Sommerregen/grav-plugin-dropcaps/README.md

 ## Installation and Updates

 Installing or updating the `DropCaps` plugin can be done in one of two ways.
-Using the GPM (Grav Package Manager) installation method (i.e. `bin/gpm install dropcaps`) or manual install or update method by downloading [this plugin](https://github.com/sommerregen/grav-plugin-dropcaps) and extracting all plugin files to
+Using the GPM (Grav Package Manager) installation update method (i.e. `bin/gpm install dropcaps`) or manual install by downloading [this plugin](https://github.com/sommerregen/grav-plugin-dropcaps) and extracting all plugin files to

-	/your/site/grav/user/plugins/dropcaps
+    user/plugins/dropcaps

 For more informations, please check the [Installation and update guide](docs/INSTALL.md).